Billionaires' Brides of Convenience, Book 6

-If I leave now, I can be in Chiang Mai before the departure.
+If I leave immediately, I can be in Chiang Mai before her departure.

 I pick up the photos again.
-I didn’t see them before, my focus on Ava’s face, but the signs around her are in Japanese.
-I still remember a few hiragana and katakana characters from way back when I spent a semester in Tokyo.
+I didn’t see them before, my focus being on Ava, but the signs around her are in Japanese.
+I still remember a few hiragana and katakana characters from back when I spent a semester in Tokyo.

 So why Chiang Mai?